binbang12/minimalistphotography/README.md

 ---
 *This section provides a quick surface level tutorial for those new to Discord.*

 Discord is where most of our moderating happens.
 It's where we manage the Reddit mod queue, where we hold mod votes and where we discuss our plans for the subreddit.
 Since you're new to Discord, here's a quick guide to get your started.
-If you want to learn a bit more, or you're still confused on a couple things, feel free to read Discords \["Beginners's Guide to Discord".](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord).
+If you want to learn a bit more, or you're still confused on a couple things, feel free to read Discords \["Beginner's Guide to Discord".](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord).

 - What are Servers?